MikesBarto/accessible-date/README.md

 # accessible-date

 **accessible-date** is an npm module that creates readable, accessible dates for screen readers.
-These dates are returned in Coordinated Universal Time (UTC), and are currently available in English and Spanish, with more languages to come.
+These dates are returned in Coordinated Universal Time (UTC), and are currently available in English, Spanish, and French with more languages to come.

 Screen readers have a hard time deciphering what is and isn’t a date in HTML.
 For example, if a screen reader comes across the following timestamp: